goldeW/TFG_PabloGolderos/README.md

 - Functions (folder) -> Contains all the functions used in the previous scripts.
 - Datos_finales (folder) -> Contains the data exported from Representation.m.
 It is important to emphasize that, when generating series in Matlab, each time the "random" command is executed, no matter how much the statistical distribution object passed to it is the same, the results may differ slightly from each other.
 Therefore, these are the data with which the detectability evaluation was performed.
 - Distribution_Fitter (folder) -> These are the .dfit sessions generated with this tool in Matlab.
+- Nolan_valores.xlsx -> Excel file where the alpha-stable values that the attack series would have to fulfill the equations of the sum property are calculated.

 Archivos: